Kathmandu and Pokhara Unveiled - 5 Days

 This spectacular monument watches over the valley from the top of a hillock on its western side.
 The huge stupa is one of the holiest Buddhists sites in Nepal and its establishment is linked to the creation of the Kathmandu Valley out of a primordial lake.
 Swoyambhu is also known as Samhengu and the Monkey temple because of the countless monkeys living at the premises.

-Day 02 - Drive Kathmandu - Pokhara drive by private tourist vehicle 7-8 hours
+Day 02: Drive to Pokhara by private tourist vehicle

 Transfer from Kathmandu to Pokhara 7-8 hours drive on a private vehicle.